-Data can be three-dimensional and, hence, include variables that describe a vertical axis.
-The most commonly used values to describe vertical coordinates are level, pressure, height, and depth.
+Some data have a vertical dimension, and, therefore, a variable should be included to describe the vertical axis.
+The most commonly used values to describe vertical coordinates are layer, level, pressure, height, and depth.
 It is important to identify the vertical coordinates using the most common standard terminology, and including the following information is recommended:

-- long_name This attribute can be something as simple as vertical level and can also be used to clarify the attribute units.
-The valid values are provided by the Unidata units library (UDUNITS) package [53] and include units of pressure, length, temperature, and density.
-For a dimensionless coordinate, it is acceptable to use the values level, sigma_level, or layer; however, it is recommended to add a standard_name attribute to describe the coordinate. - positive This attribute refers to the direction of the increasing coordinate values, with a valid value of either up or down.
+- long\name This CF attribute can be something as simple as vertical level and can also be used to clarify the CF units attribute.
+The valid values for the CF units attribute are provided by the Unidata units library (UDUNITS) package [57] and include units of pressure, length, temperature, and density.
+In general, the CF units attribute should not be included for coordinate variables that do not have physical units [29](Rec.
+3.3).
+Also, it is recommended to add the CF standard\name attribute to describe the coordinate variable. - positive This CF attribute refers to the direction of the increasing coordinate values, with a valid value of either up or down.
 If the vertical coordinate follows units of pressure, then this is not required.
-Variables representing dimensional height or depth axes must always explicitly include units and positive because there is no default value.
+Variables representing dimensional height or depth axes must always explicitly include the CF units and positive attributes because there is no default value. - axis Setting the value of this CF attribute to Z indicates that a coordinate variable is associated with the vertical axis.